go-fuego/fuego/documentation/docs/guides/serialization.md

 Note that your `SerDes`'s `Deserialize` implementation must return the type expected by your controller's body (`fuego.ContextWithBody[FooType]`) or an internal server error (HTTP status 500) will be thrown.

-You can also use this option at the group or server level to easily apply custom content negotiation to multiple routes.
+You can also use this option at the group or server level to easily apply custom content negotiation to multiple routes by using `WithRouteOptions`.

 ## Combining Data and HTML with DataOrHTML